26 January 2022

 Irish Betting Companies Could Expand

 The plans for 2022 for two of Ireland’s largest gambling companies, Flutter Entertainment plc and BoyleSports, is uncertain at the moment.
-Flutter, which is the company behind big brands like Paddy Power, Sky Sports, and Betfair, experienced a price drop in its stock in 2021.
+Flutter, which is the company behind the best online casinos in Ireland like Paddy Power, Sky Sports, and Betfair, experienced a price drop in its stock in 2021.
 Many investors blamed the 5000 points drop on Flutter reducing its full-year earnings guidance.

 However, the company’s share price showed signs of recovery in December.
 There’s a good chance it will continue to improve in 2022, due to Flutter’s purchase of one of the UK’s largest online bingo brands, Tombola.
 In early January, Jefferies and other investing platforms upgraded the company to a Buy rating after factoring in some of Flutter’s recent upgrades.